safaa-alnabulsi/kubernetes-tutorial/README.md

 - Pod (good fo dev only, rarely used directly in production)
 - Service
 - Deployment (good for dev and production)
+- Volume: an object that allows a container to store data at all the pod level

 ### Imperative vs. Declarative approach